CopernicaMarketingSoftware/Documentation/SMTPeter/rest-send.md

 To ease readability, we've removed the majority of the MIME code from the example above.
-If you do not want to create the entire MIME message yourself, you can leave out the "mime" property, and [add special MIME properties](smtp-mime) so that SMTPeter can construct the mime for you.
+If you do not want to create the entire MIME message yourself, you can leave out the property "mime", and [use special MIME properties](smtp-mime) so that SMTPeter can construct the mime for you.

 Strictly speaking, the envelope address is _optional_.
-If you instruct SMTPeter to process bounces, no envelope address is necessary because no [Delivery Status Notifications (dsn)](mime-dsn) messages have to be sent back to the envelope address.
+If you instruct SMTPeter to process bounces for you, no envelope address is needed because no [Delivery Status Notifications (dsn)](mime-dsn) messages have to be sent back to you.

 ## Multiple recipients

-To send a single message to multiple recipient, remove the "recipient" propery, and replace it with a "recipients" property holding an array of email addresses:
+To send a single message to multiple recipients, remove the "recipient" propery, and replace it with a "recipients" property holding an array of email addresses: